In most fields of endeavor you can find a cadence.

 A conversation-stopper in the best sense of the term.
 There may be more than one cadence if the field has a number of subdisciplines and historical epochs, but you know when you hit THE ONE.

-In haute architecture, you can jibber and jabber about the Pantheon and Christopher Wren and Neutra and Mario Pei and Fallingwater
+In haute architecture, you can jibber and jabber about the Pantheon and Christopher Wren and Neutra and Corbusier and Fallingwater

 In music, Schuetz and Pergolesi have fine points, and Dvorak and Britten can be wonderfully refreshing on a summer's night, and Handel and Rossini knew how to get a piece started in rollicking fashion, and Bach